Diana Containerships: Short Squeeze - Look Out Below

 - Current Assets (not including cash) less Current Liabilities (not including Deferred Revenue) is per the Q2 Financial Statements.
 There are no other liabilities beyond the outstanding loans and Current Liabilities.

 - Vessel Valuations are for the four vessels remaining after the Sales Agreement transactions close.
-In the press release, the DCIX CEO stated "We believe that the transaction reflects attractive sale terms for the vessels in the current market, which will further strengthen the company's balance sheet, decrease its fleet's age profile and may allow the company to pursue a strategy of selective acquisitions of additional modern container vessels."
+In the press release, the DCIX CEO stated, "We believe that the transaction reflects attractive sale terms for the vessels in the current market, which will further strengthen the company's balance sheet, decrease its fleet's age profile and may allow the company to pursue a strategy of selective acquisitions of additional modern container vessels."
 In order to decrease the age profile of the fleet, some of the older vessels must be sold.
 To be extremely conservative, however, I assumed only the four oldest vessels were retained and the seven youngest vessels were sold.
 The vessel valuations are therefore low.
 The valuations are estimates based on recent containership transactions compiled from various brokerage reports and listed in a table below.

 - The share count based on the 757k shares outstanding per the October 31st 6-K and the 4.2 million shares assumed issued on November 3rd.

-|Diana Containerships Inc
+|Diana Containerships Inc.

 |Post Vessel Sale Valuation